rakudo/rakudo/docs/module_management.md

 ## Overview

-This document contians my (jnthn) input to where implementation work for Perl 6 module/precomp stuff should head.
+This document contains my (jnthn) input to where implementation work for Perl 6 module/precomp stuff should head.
 While much has been converged on by existing work, some problems have also been consistently avoided or punted on; robust pre-compilation management is one such issue.
 Everything here is